chromaui/chromatic-docs/src/content/snapshot/troubleshooting-snapshots.md

 - **Intentional randomness**: Some stories may render unpredictably intentionally.
 If this is the case you may want to [ignore the story](/docs/ignoring-elements) from UI Tests and move on.
   If you still need inconsistent elements for local development purposes inside Storybook, you can use `isChromatic()` exported from [our package](/docs/ischromatic) to apply the solutions above only when in the Chromatic environment.

+### Serving static files

+When using Playwright or Cypress, you can serve static files like fonts, images, and videos through your app server.
+This ensures that resources load consistently across all snapshots.

+For Storybook, use the [staticDirs](https://storybook.js.org/docs/configure/integration/images-and-assets#serving-static-files-via-storybook-configuration) option to load static files for your stories.

 ## Debug snapshot rendering

 <details>